 How to Report a Spoofing Scam

-You can use CallerSmart's phone number trace app for iPhone and iPad to find more information on a suspicious number that called you.
+You can use CallerSmart's phone number tracer for iPhone to find more information on a suspicious number that called you.
 You can also leave your feedback on the number to let others know that it is being used in spoofing scams.
-If you don't have an iPhone or iPad you can still run reverse phone lookups on numbers that call you and leave your feedback to help others on our website.
+If you don't have an iPhone or iPad you can still run reverse phone number lookups and leave your feedback to help others on our website.